mattwatson7/S-P-500-Project/README.md

 ## Requirements

-Make sure you have Python 3.8+ and install the dependencies listed in `requirements.txt`:
+Make sure you have Python 3.8+ and install the dependencies listed in `requirements.txt` which are known to work with this project:

 ```bash
 pip install -r requirements.txt